Siemens Energy to cut 7,800 jobs in bid to raise margins

-FRANKFURT, Feb 2 (Reuters) - Siemens Energy, which supplies turbines to the power sector, on Tuesday unveiled 7,800 job cuts by 2025 to raise margins and competitiveness.
+FRANKFURT, Feb 2 (Reuters) - Siemens Energy ENR1n.DE, which supplies turbines to the power sector, said on Tuesday it will cut 7,800 jobs, or 8.5% of its workforce, by 2025 to raise margins and competitiveness.

-"The energy market is significantly changing which offers us opportunities but at the same time presents us with great challenges," Chief Executive Christian Bruch said.
+"The energy market is significantly changing which offers us opportunities but at the same time (it) presents us with great challenges," Chief Executive Officer Christian Bruch said.

 "We will undertake these measures in the most socially responsible way possible."